 Gifts from the Sea

 Mom's Notes: We read the first few chapters of this beautiful story in the quaint coastal house at Pine Point, Maine.
-I brought it along on our trip, in anticipation if lighthouses and rocky shorelines.
+I brought it along on our trip, in anticipation of lighthouses and rocky shorelines.
 Then we brought those images home with us and finished reading Quila's story of loss and unexpected love.
-Evy loves this book, and all we have read by Natalie Kinsey-Warnock.
+Evy especially loves this book, as well as all those we have read by Natalie Kinsey-Warnock.

 Johnny Tremain